digital-gardens/Martin-Milan-Dokumenty/00-MM/git/git-reset--mixed---260504.1022 now git doesnt work on repos, that have separate git dir pointing to dee.publ.md

-# so now  i have changed my terminology from untracked to ignored
+# so now  i have changed my terminology from untracked to ignored #aaaa